Teacher evaluation

 $curl -o teacher_evaluation_predictions.json "<DOWNLOAD_URL>"

-Note that file is in a JSON Lines format and can be read using:
+Note that the file is in JSON Lines format and can be read using:

 1df = pd.read_json("teacher_evaluation_predictions.json", lines=True)